DAISY Award FAQs

 Q: How do I get started with The DAISY Award?

-A: It’s simple.
-Just click here, complete the Commitment Form and click “submit.”
+A: The first step is to request information here.
+We will then be in touch to see if you would like to set up a time to talk and review our introductory webinar.
+Once the decision is made to move forward, you can complete our Commitment Form and click “submit.”
 We will immediately send you our Welcome Kit, your detailed guide to planning and implementing the program, and we will be eager to help you get ready to make your first DAISY Award.
 The Welcome Kit is both a binder we will mail to your DAISY Coordinator and access to the Resource Center of our website where nomination forms, marketing materials, best DAISY practices, etc. are found.
 Again, our goal is to make this program turnkey for you, so most everything has already been created for your use.

 Q: What if I have more questions?